rm511130/MarkLogic/README.md

 - Check your [Docker Hub](https://hub.docker.com/) repo to make sure your `marklogic10` image was uploaded properly.

-## 3. Creation of an Nginx Ingress Controller Docker Image
+## 3. Optional creation of an Nginx Ingress Controller Docker Image

 - Just like in the previous step #2, you can simply opt to use the [Nginx Docker Image](https://cloud.docker.com/u/rmeira/repository/docker/rmeira/marklogic-nginx) I've already built using the very same steps described below.
 If you plan to do so, go ahead and skip to step #4.
 There's no need to download anything at this point, because the scripts we will be using already point to my `rmeira/marklogic-nginx` docker image.